Last Updated on February 28, 2023

 Medicines containing the active ingredient amitriptyline are available in the United Kingdom only by prescription in all strengths and dosage forms available from pharmacies.

 Tricyclic antidepressants were first developed in the early 1950s, starting with the anti-allergy drug chlorpromazine.
-Later, more and more offspring were produced with imipramine, the first tricyclic antidepressant, first discovered and tested in 1955 by Geigy (later Ciba-Geigy, now Novartis).
+This was followed by imipramine, the first tricyclic antidepressant, first discovered and tested by Geigy (later Ciba-Geigy, now Novartis) in 1955.
 The second tricyclic antidepressant, amitriptyline, was developed by Merck in the United States in 1961.
-Since then, it has become one of the most widely prescribed antidepressants in the world.
+It has since become one of the most widely prescribed antidepressants in the world.